valkey-io/valkey-doc/topics/ldb.md

   - /docs/manual/programmability/lua-debugging/
 ---

-Starting with version 3.2 Valkey includes a complete Lua debugger, that can be used in order to make the task of writing complex Valkey scripts much simpler.
+Valkey includes a complete Lua debugger, that can be used to make the task of writing complex Lua scripts much simpler.

 The Valkey Lua debugger, codenamed LDB, has the following important features:

 * It uses a server-client model, so it's a remote debugger.
-The Valkey server acts as the debugging server, while the default client is `redis-cli`.
+The Valkey server acts as the debugging server, while the default client is `valkey-cli`.
 However other clients can be developed by following the simple protocol implemented by the server.
 * By default every new debugging session is a forked session.
 It means that while the Valkey Lua script is being debugged, the server does not block and is usable for development or in order to execute multiple debugging sessions in parallel.